Axolotter/CodingIIFinal-Vision/CodeReview.md

 ## 1. Basic Info
- - Reviewer:
+ - Reviewer: Auden Tatler
- - Author of code:
+ - Author of code: Jax Grzywacz-Jones
- - Project name:
+ - Project name: Fuel Vision
- - Date:
+ - Date: 04/28/2026

 ---

 ## 2. What the Code is Supposed to Do

-In my understanding, this program is trying to...
+In my understanding, this program is trying to predict outcomes for a robot and whether it evaluates to 'fuel' or 'no fuel'.

 ---